-What is a cholesterol total test?
+What is a Cholesterol Blood total test?

-A total cholesterol test is a blood test that estimates the amount of each type of cholesterol and certain fats in your blood.
+A total cholesterol blood test is a blood test that estimates the amount of each type of cholesterol and certain fats in your blood.
 Cholesterol is a fat-like substance present in your blood and all cells of your body.
 Cholesterol is essential to maintain your cells and organs healthy.
 Your liver produces all the cholesterol required by your body.
 However, you can also get cholesterol from the foods you eat.
 Foods high in dietary fat allow your liver to produce more cholesterol.

 Types of Cholesterol

 - Low-density lipoprotein (LDL), also known as bad cholesterol